 Welcome back, everyone.
 It is September, which means back-to-school for those of you who are still enrolled in K12, or attending a post-secondary educational institution.
 It is also going to be a month with Friday the 13th in it, so if you are supersticious, brace yourselves.
 I will quickly go over some interesting things I found this week.
 I won’t take long, though, because I want to concentrate on a different topic.

 And with that, let’s get started.
 So, I would like to start out by describing one of my most memorable events in which I experienced euphoria and Déjà vu.
-But first, I am going to describe what I believe happens in the most common type of synaesthesia found in blind people, light and sound, touch and sound, smell and sound, sound and taste, musical keys and shapes, and much more that are unique.
+But first, I am going to describe what I believe happens in the most common type of synaesthesia found in blind people, light and sound, touch and sound, smell and sound, sound and taste, musical keys and events, or voices and shapes and texture, and much more that are unique.
 If you were born deaf-blind, you may not be able to perceive some of these, especially those that involve sound.

 Here are some more relaxing sounds for your listening pleasures.
 This one is one of my favourites because I tried to simulate what a typical day might look like.

 You will find four items that you might find very useful to you.
 I was also very surprised to learn that the Moonlight Sonata was named so because of the moonlight shining effect in the first movement, and I could relate to it, even though I don’t remember seeing the moonlight.
 In another instance, I was listening to a radio show, and the host asked us to imagine darkness as we listened to Chopin’s Nocturn in E-flat major.
 Again, I could relate to this very well.
 So, I am including a link to an article so you can learn about this in greater detail.